Supply Driven — best recovery potential

-Releases track the 3-year rolling average of natural flow.
-Highest median ending elevation — but a floor that can bite in consecutive dry years.
+Releases follow the 3-year rolling average of natural flow.
+Highest median ending elevation — but a floor that can bite in back-to-back dry years.

-Supply Driven is the simplest of the DEIS alternatives and in some ways the most honest: the release rule is 65% of the 3-year rolling average natural inflow, bounded by a 4.7 MAF/yr floor and a 12 MAF/yr ceiling.
-In good years the lake releases more; in dry years it releases less.
-The approach mimics how unregulated rivers behave — supply-driven rather than demand-driven.
+Supply Driven is the simplest of the DEIS plans, and in some ways the most honest.
+The rule is: release 65% of the 3-year rolling average natural inflow, with a 4.7 MAF/yr floor and a 12 MAF/yr ceiling.
+In good years the lake lets out more.
+In dry years it lets out less.
+This mimics how wild rivers behave — supply-driven, not demand-driven.

-Projected Lake Powell elevation under the driest decade on record.
-Median line shows the most likely outcome; p10 line is the 10th-percentile worst case.
+Lake Powell elevation under the driest decade on record.
+The median line shows the most likely path.
+The worst-10% line shows the bottom 10% of bad-luck futures.

 The scorecard

-We ran this plan through our standard stress test: sampled inflows from the last ten years (the driest decade on record), 2,000 Monte Carlo iterations, 40 years forward.
-Same starting point as every other plan we evaluate.
-Same inflow sampling.
+We tested this plan the same way we test every plan.
+We used inflows from the last ten years — the driest decade on record.
+We ran 2,000 Monte Carlo trials for 40 years.
+The starting point and inflows stay the same.
 Only the operating rule changes.

 |---|---|---|---|